 Do I have to physically Make an object?
 Could I create a short film, a performance, a game, or an app?

 ANYTHING GOES!
 The only criteria is that you create *something* that did not exist 48 hours before, and you can demonstrate it.
 Bring it on.
+Last year we had stop animation films made with snails, Deconstructed musical albums, live performances, just about everything.

 Who owns what I make?
 Do I have to sign away any IP rights?